Krishnagopal-Sinha/better-nothing-glyph-composer/README.md

 # 🌟 Simple Glyph Composer (ツ)

+Bring your Nothing Phone's tones to life with light and sound!
 This side project is my attempt to add a fun and creative twist to my Nothing Phone (1) experience.
 As an already overworked developer, I put this together in my spare time, so any help is greatly appreciated.
-With this app, you can craft custom ringtones from your favorite audio files and synchronize them with the light patterns on the back of your phone, known as "Glyphs".
-Let's light up your life with some style! 🎵🌟
+With this app, you can craft custom ringtones from your favorite audio files and synchronize them with the light patterns on the back of your Nothing phone, known as "Glyphs".

 ## 🚀 Features